What are the Medical Applications of Rapid Prototyping?

 Fiber lasers deliver multi-functional capability

-Invest in an SPI Laser and the world of rapid prototyping through additive manufacturing is opened up to you.
+Invest in an SPI Laser and the world of additive manufacturing and prototyping is opened up to you.
 Fiber lasers have multi-functional capabilities – one laser brings opportunities not just for Additive Manufacturing but also for ablation, cleaning, cutting, drilling, engraving, marking and welding.